redealumni/money_talks_cse/README.md

 # MoneyTalks

-A simple interface for payment gateways that seamlessly integrate with ActiveRecord.
-Hook up your provider and start __paying__!
+A simple common interface for payment gateways.
+Don't let a specific vendor hold you hostage.
+Payment gateways integration don't have to be painful.
+MoneyTalks lets you attach vendor-specific code to your app and integrate seamlessly with ActiveRecord through a clean and simple interface.
+If your provider is still not supported feel free to contribute

 ## Installation